Revolution-Game-Creation-Group/200wordrpg.github.io/_posts/2018/2018-05-18-Sidewalkia.md

 I like games that involve a lot of imagination, sharing laughs (sometimes with strangers) and commitment to a bit.
 I'm an actor, podcaster, and author.
 Catch me on Twitter and welcometowarda.com.

 Huge thanks and love to Drew Mierzejewski for encouragement, feedback, inspiration, and being the Prime Minister's Husband.

+## Judge Comments

+A pervasive live-action role-playing games that creatively use part of the architecture and the city around you.
+If you like the concept of micronations, you can't miss this. - [*Rugerfred*]({{site.baseurl}}/judges)

+Somewhere between a Model UN flashmob and Sid Meier's Hopscotch sits "Sidewalkia," a game that turns the immediate outside into a rich universe growing richer. - [*Kelsey *]({{site.baseurl}}/judges)

+This is the game my schoolyard self would have wanted.
+The game the eight year old in me, unburdened by the hangups of adulthood, would have adored.
+It may sound insane and weird and unfeasible for the adult world, but so what, play is at its purest when it attacks the silly conventions of adulthood. - [*Maxwell *]({{site.baseurl}}/judges)

+Sidewalkia is so cute and fun.
+I'm going to teach this game to my kids on a walk home from school.
+I'm going to encourage them to teach their friends at the school yard.
+This is a game I could see being played for generations among children, and that's really cool. - [*Bronwyn *]({{site.baseurl}}/judges)

+### *More Judge Comments Coming Soon!*